ahmedkaludi/easy-table-of-contents/README.txt

 * Bug: Conflict issue with device target feature #678
 * Bug: YASR schema markup got disappeared when enabling plugin #679
 * Bug: Add compatibility with Current Year, Symbols and IP Shortcode plugin #681

-= 2.0.61 13/12/2023 =
-* New: checkbox selection should work on label clicks #473
-* New: Should be able to change the sticky toggle header label for each post individually #625
-* New: TOC plugin is not working with AJAX #634
-* New: Need to add a feature to customize the View More/Less label #637
-* New: To make the Sticky Toggle heading highlight while scrolling through the content #647
-* New: The option font size is only working for the Sticky Toggle title Label but not for the headings #661
-* New: Meta field to turn off sticky individually on post/pages. #666
-* Bug: Put documents links #510
-* Bug: Recent TOC Update 2.0.56.1 Causing W3C Validation Error #611
-* Bug: The size of headings not increasing individually as per setting. #623
-* Bug: Checklist #658
-* Bug: The option "Width" is not getting saved for the option Sticky Toggle. #660
-* Bug: The feature "Fixed TOC" is not working #662
-* Bug: The H4, H5, and H6 headings are not changing the font size if customized in the Settings #663
-* Bug: Target device functionality is not working in sticky toc #664
-* Bug: PHP Warning in TOC Plugin: Undefined Array Key 'desc' in class.options.php (Line 1776) #665
-* Bug: Sticky TOC on Password-Protected Pages Before Entry #667

 Full changelog available at [changelog.txt](https://plugins.svn.wordpress.org/easy-table-of-contents/trunk/changelog.txt)